Yesterday, I showed how to finish up the Sailboat Welcome banner using applique pieces cut on the Brother ScanNCut SDX225.

 - Press edit and then choose the square with the circle and diamond.
 This will join all the pieces together.

 - Using the edit screen, re-size the boat so it measures 4.51″ high.
 The width will change automatically.
-Refer back to Tuesday’s blog post for more details on resizing if you wish.
+Refer back to my post about learning ScanNCut basics for more details on resizing if you wish.